 Directed by Don Chaffey

-A military installation in the country - Tara, in military camouflage and blacked out face, evades the sentry then slips through a concealed door.
-She attacks the soldier inside, Cpl Powell (Ken Haward), defeating him easily, then takes care of the relieving sentry, Hamilton (Ralph Ball) before descending in the lift.
+A military installation in the country - Tara King (Linda Thorson), in military camouflage and blacked-out face, evades the sentry then slips through a concealed door.
+She attacks the soldier inside, Segeant Powell (Ken Haward), defeating him easily, then takes care of the relieving sentry, Sergeant Hamilton (Ralph Ball) before descending in the lift.
 She stops it between floors and crawls through the ducts towards the War Room, where Gilpin (Alan MacNaughtan) is telling General Hesketh (Ralph Michael) they can track military aircraft anywhere in the world, and missiles fired at Britain can be detected in 32.6 seconds.
-Hesketh asks what they do if an attack is detected and he's introduced to the "Field Marshall" - a computer, complete with rank and decorations, which "creates an impenetrable barrier, a shield of absolute safety".
-Hesketh asks what would happen if it were damaged or destroyed - Gilpin says it's impossible as Pye (Neville Marten) looks on, but concedes Western Europe would be a sitting duck.
+Hesketh asks what they do if an attack is detected and he’s introduced to the “Field Marshall” - a computer, complete with rank and decorations, which “creates an impenetrable barrier, a shield of absolute safety”.
+Hesketh asks what would happen if it were damaged or destroyed - Gilpin says it’s impossible but concedes Western Europe would be a sitting duck.
 Tara sneaks into the room as Gilpin explains how the computer won its medals.
 He turns to show the General the rest of their operations and Tara rushes at the computer.
-Her gun misfires and the box slides down out of harms way - she's grabbed by the guards and Gilpin calmly tells her she was in the magnetic field, preventing her gun from working.
-Gilpin introduces her to the startled Hesketh, and explain Tara's assignment is to try to attack the computer; she tells Hesketh she tried four times and failed miserably every time.
+Her gun misfires and the box slides down out of harms way - she’s grabbed by the guards and Gilpin calmly tells her she was in the magnetic field, preventing her gun from working.
+Gilpin introduces her to the startled Hesketh, and explain Tara’s assignment is to try to attack the computer; she tells Hesketh she tried four times and failed miserably every time.
 The lift arrives and a beaming Hamilton congratulates her on surprising him.

 Tara wanders around the War Room, pretending to sneeze to cover the sound of a miniature camera but when she tries to leave the alarms clang and she’s grabbed.
 Gilpin smiles and tells her they have a film emulsion sensor as he exposes the film.
 Fairfax meanwhile reports his suspicions to Mother (Patrick Newell), who is furious.
 He is disbelieving, but still reduces Tara’s security rating to Zero minus and orders surveillance to commence.
 Zaroff meanwhile is wandering around her flat, touching as many items as he can.
 Steed and Tara arrive, watched by Fairfax, but she senses something is wrong - a man bursts out of her bedroom and escapes.
 Tara checks but finds the flat strangely neat, while Steed spots Fairfax waiting outside.
 After Steed leaves, Tara gets out her darkroom equipment and removes a roll of exposed film from her camera watch, which had evaded detection.
 Steed goes to see Mother to find out why Fairfax is outside Tara’s flat and finds him with the man who had escaped - Aubrey Phillipson (Bryan Marshall), a new recruit.
 Phillipson reads a report to Steed and shows him Zaroff’s cheque.
 He then tells him Tara requisitioned a micro and a miniature camera from stores and they suspect she’s managed to smuggle film out of the War Room - film she’s developing prints of.
 Steed asks to handle the case and is given 24 hours.